Skip to main content

 MaterialAverage Cost Per Square Foot

-When selecting materials, it’s crucial to balance cost, durability and aesthetic appeal.
-Consider consulting with a professional to help you choose the best materials for your project.
+When selecting materials, it’s important to balance cost, durability and aesthetic appeal.
+Consider consulting with a Pro to help you choose the best materials for your project.
 For specific information on bathroom materials, refer to our bathroom remodel cost guide here.

 Get quotes for your new house project

-Discover Affordable Home Construction Experts in Ontario with HomeStars
+Discover Home Construction Pros in Ontario with HomeStars

 Are you curious about how much it costs to build a house in Ontario?
-At HomeStars, we simplify the process by connecting you with experienced, vetted architects who can guide you from concept to completion.
+At HomeStars, we simplify the process by connecting you with vetted general contractors who can guide you from concept to completion.
 Post your project today and receive transparent quotes tailored to your needs.
-Don’t wait—find the right tradesperson for your dream home and start building today!
+Don’t wait, find the right tradesperson for your dream home and start building today!

 FAQ: Common Questions Readers Ask About Building a House in Ontario